bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 This governance document has been developed in accordance with the ToIP’s Governance Metamodel Specification created by the Governance Stack Working Group (GSWG) as the template for this framework.

 ## Governance Framework Objectives
-The objective of this Governance Framework are to define the rules, requirements, processes and artifacts that enable TSM credentials to be applied to a digital wallet that can be verified by the Mining Association of Canada (MAC) to assess mining companies’ performance on a provincial level.
+The objective of this Governance Framework are to define the rules, requirements, processes and artifacts that enable TSM credentials to be applied to a digital wallet that can be verified by the Mining Association of Canada (MAC) to assess mining companies’ performance on at a coporate level as well as a facility or site level.

 ## In Scope